 #6: Know Your Exit Cues

 Okay, so you’ve been having a great conversation and now it’s time to wrap it up.
 Your last impression is just as important as your first impression.
 Make it count!
-The art of the graceful exit is all about giving someone clear exit cues.
+The art of the lasting impression is all about giving someone clear exit cues.
 Especially if you have someone who wants to talk and talk and talk, subtlety is not going to work for you.
 After many years of conference-going and many failed exit attempts, I have learned the direct approach is always respectful and appreciated.
 I created this Exit Formula:

 First, when you are ready to wrap it up, give them a genuine compliment, such as, “It’s been a pleasure talking to you.” or “I loved hearing about your business idea.”